reinator/tutorial_metabarcoding/_pages/handsOn_3.md

 So now let’s have a look at our outputs!
 1-) Based on your blast results, what have you assembled?
 (If you don't understand the subject ID, search it on NCBI).

-2-) Let’s inspect the differences between the two outputs 3-) What each columns on the output *.contigs.DB.blastn6 mean?
+2-) Let’s inspect the differences between the two outputs

+3-) What each column on the output *.contigs.DB.blastn6 mean?
 (Internet is your friend!)

 Discuss this with your colleages and then let's discuss this as a group!